Detailed guides to painful problems, treatments & more

 Notes

-1. Most doctors are well aware of these limitation, but some seem to be disconcertingly oblivious.
+1. Most doctors are well aware of these limitations, but some seem to be disconcertingly oblivious.
 Dr. Jonathon Tomlinson, an instructor at St. Leonards Hospital in Hoxton:

 Undergraduate training is focused on hospital orthopedics (broken bones and anything else that’s amenable to surgery) or rheumatology (nasty inflammatory diseases) which comprise a minority of the aches/pains/strains and injuries that people actually suffer from.

 2. Not all quackery is obvious — not even to skeptics.
 Many forms pass as mainstream.
 Pseudo-quackery is unusually rampant in physical therapy.
 Because it hides right in the mainstream, it may do much more harm than more overt quackery, which is marginalized and relatively rare.
-For more information, see Pseudo-Quackery in Physical Therapy: The large, dangerous grey zone between evidence-based care and overt quackery in treatment for sprain and injury.
+For more information, see Pseudo-Quackery in Physical Therapy: The large, dangerous grey zone between evidence-based care and overt quackery in rehab and pain treatments.

 3. Criticism, yes.
 Chiding, even.
 But not an insult!